laur-dumi/Project_Data_Analysis/README.md

 # Project Data Analysis
 Interactive Excel dashboard analyzing Romania's 2025 National Evaluation results.
 The project uses dynamic visualizations to explore regional performance, grade distributions, and contestation outcomes.

-_export_ is the dataset used as the starting point for this project contains the following columns:
+_export_, the dataset used as the starting point for this project, contains the following columns:
 - COD UNIC CANDIDAT, type General, unique identifier assigned to each candidate;
 - SEX, type General, candidate's gender (F or M) ;
 - MEDIU, type General, candidate's area of residence (URBAN or RURAL) ;